Rachel Elnaugh-Love

-Rachel Elnaugh (born 1964) is a former British entrepreneur who founded the UK gift company Red Letter Days.
+Rachel Elnaugh-Love (born 1964) is a former British entrepreneur who founded the UK gift company Red Letter Days.
 She was one of the investors participating in the first two series of BBC Two's reality TV show Dragons' Den.

 Early life

 Elnaugh was born in Essex in 1964.
 When she was young she lived above her father's electrical shop, 'Elnaugh and Son' in Chelmsford.
 Rachel attended Chelmsford County High School for Girls, a grammar school in Essex.
 She originally wanted to take art history, but she was rejected by five universities.
 Before she founded her own company, she worked for the accountancy firm Arthur Andersen.

 Career

 Red Letter Days

 In 1989, Elnaugh founded Red Letter Days, one of the first UK companies to sell experiential gifts, such as motor racing days, hot air ballooning and health spa days.
 She could not get a bank loan at the time, so friends and family contributed £7,000 to the budget.

 The company grew to an £18 million annual turnover and led to Elnaugh being a 2001/2 finalist in the Veuve Clicquot Businesswoman of the Year and Ernst & Young Entrepreneur of the Year.

 In 2005, the company went into administration, and the remaining assets and inventory were bought by her fellow Dragons' Den entrepreneurs Theo Paphitis and Peter Jones.
 ITV1's Tonight programme criticised the business model of Red Letter Days, which included unpaid suppliers and disappointed purchasers.
 The programme suggested that the company failed to escrow or earmark supplier payment equity, using it instead as working capital.
 However, Elnaugh blamed Red Letter Days' bankers, and stated that the decision to go into administration was made to minimise job losses at the company.